France freezes company assets over Syria chemical weapons - Journal du Cameroun

 Aziz Allouche, the owner of Technolab, told AFP that his company supplied only universities, schools and professional education centres with electronic and industrial gear such as spectrum analysis equipment.

 “I’m surprised by this news, I don’t work with France,” Allouche said.
-“If they want to question me, they’re welcome to.”
+“If they want to question me, they’re welcome.”

 “All my business involves the civil sector.
 But the equipment I provide can be used for either civil or military purposes,” Allouche said.